 Switching from Heat to Cool – Mode setting

 The Enercare Smarter Home Thermostat has three comfort settings – HEAT, COOL and AUTO.
-You can set the thermostat to any of these at the thermostat, on the mobile app or using the Smarter Home dashboard on your computer.
-If you have chosen “Auto”, the thermostat will switch from “Heat” to “Cool” automatically.
-To switch to a different mode, you can press the mode button on the thermostat and cycle to the setting you would like to choose.
+You can set the thermostat to any of these settings at the thermostat, on the Smarter Home mobile app or using the Smarter Home dashboard on your computer.
+If you have chosen “Auto”, the thermostat will switch from the “Heat” to “Cool” settings automatically, based on the pre-defined temperature.
+To manually switch to a different setting, you can press the mode button on the thermostat and cycle to the setting you would like to choose.

 One of the best features of your Smarter Home Thermostat is the ability to adjust the temperatures to help you save money.
-Every degree you lower your temperature on your thermostat could save you up to 3% on your heating bill.
+During the heating season, every degree you lower your temperature on your thermostat could save you up to 3% on your heating bill.
 If you are away for the day, setting the thermostat back to 15 degrees Celsius could help reduce your heating bill up to 20%.

 If you are going away on vacation, you can set your thermostat to know when you are away and when you will return.
-It can be set up to adjust the temperature after you leave, keep it at your chosen temperature while you are away and adjust the temperature back to your ideal comfort levels for when you arrive back home well rested.
+It can be set up to adjust the temperature after you leave, keep it at your chosen temperature while you are away and adjust the temperature back to your ideal comfort levels when you arrive back home.

-While away you will receive notifications if your equipment has an issue or if the temperature has dropped lower than you wanted.
+While away, you will receive notifications if your equipment has an issue or if the temperature has increased/decreased relative to a pre-defined temperature threshold.

 Remember to close your blinds or curtains in the summer to help keep the heat out and open them in the winter to let the sunlight in.

-Lastly, be sure to change/clean your dirty filter every one to three months.
+Lastly, be sure to change/clean your furnace filter every one to three months.

 Your new thermostat requires batteries as a backup.
-The thermostat will tell you when the battery levels are low which is indicated by “LOW” then “BATT” flashing on the display.
+The thermostat will tell you when the battery levels are low by flashing “LOW” then “BATT” on the display.
 To replace the batteries, pull the thermostat unit off the wall and you’ll find the batteries in the back.
 It takes four AA batteries.
-Install the batteries following the marked polarity markings on the thermostat and always use new batteries.
+Install the batteries in accordance with the polarity markings on the thermostat and always use new batteries.